 Our Teachers are trained educators from all over the world.
 We recognize and celebrate their different accents and unique experiences.
 We consider this diversity an important strength of our program.

-Our Staff of skilled educators and administrators support our teachers in their daily work.
+Our Staff of skilled educators and administrators support our teachers nurture global citizens and stewards of the environment.

 Martita Abril, Movement Enrichment Teacher.

 Martita’s passion for dance and movement has inspired her career as a student of the form, as a dancer and, finally, as a teacher.
 While pursuing her Bachelor of Fine Arts in Dance at San Diego State University, Martita met Master Teaching Artist Kathryn Irey.
 “She opened up my interest in teaching children,” says Martita.
 “She was so wonderful with children that I knew that I too wanted to learn to educate through the arts and inspire younger generations.”
 Martita began to explore work with children, spearheading a workshop for a school of 80+ kids in an underprivileged San Diego community.
 She taught movement classes, as well as tap, ballet and tumbling to children in that city and later at the Manhattan Movement & Arts Center.
 She has created and directed multiple shows that combine artists from the US and Mexico to promote cultural exchange.
 At One World Project, Martita is a Movement Teacher who comes to all the classrooms one time a week to share her love of dance with the students.
 “I love to see them have fun while learning—building strength, confidence, socializing and becoming aware of their space while sharing it with others,” she says.
 Martita was raised between the border city of Tijuana, Mexico and San Diego, California.